3n0ugh/kalenderium/README.md

 ```shell
 make vue/run
 ```
-- Now, you can use website from [here](http://localhost:8080).
+- Now, you can use the website from [here](http://localhost:8080).

 ### 2. Run Project With Docker

-Fortunately, we have a Container technology.
+Fortunately, we have Container technology.
 We will see how easy to run the project.

 #### Requirements